 - Investment options, online tools and resources, and expert advice to help you worry less about getting the most from your savings.
 To speak with a consultant for a financial wellness checkup, call (800) 603-4015.

 - Access to retirement investment professionals who can help set you on the path to reach your savings goals.

-You can enroll in the 401(k) Plan, administered by Fidelity, anytime after the Wednesday following receipt of your first paycheck.
-Just log in to Fidelity’s NetBenefits® website or call (800) 835-5095 to:
+You can enroll in the 401(k) Plan, administered by Fidelity, the Friday after your hire date.
+The only exception is that, if you were hired on a Thursday or after, you will have to wait until the following Friday.
+Just log in to Fidelity’s NetBenefits®️ website or call (800) 835-5095 to:

 - Select your contributions.
 Contribute as much as you can to take advantage of the annual match from Synopsys.
 For the full $3,000 match, you must contribute $7,500 on a pretax or Roth 401(k) basis.

 - Designate your beneficiary.
 This person will take ownership of your account upon your death.

 - Set aside all or part of commissions and bonuses.
 The plan lets you earmark money beyond your regular paycheck contribution—such as commission or bonuses to build your savings faster.

 If no action is taken after 60 days from date of hire, new employees will be auto-enrolled into the 401(k) Plan at a 10% pretax savings rate and invested in an age-appropriate target date fund.
 Auto-enrollment does not apply if you are a rehire.

 The 401(k) Plan offers you different ways to save, depending on your financial circumstances.